ethereum/fv-blog/_posts/2021-01-18-smtchecker-and-synthesis-of-external-functions.md

 The function takes an array of length at least 6, and computes the maximum element of the array.
-After that, it asserts that the previously found max element `m` is greater than all the elements of the array`, which is what the SMTChecker will try to prove.
+After that, it asserts that the previously found max element `m` is greater than all the elements of the array, which is what the SMTChecker will try to prove.
 The property is almost true:

 ```sh